MicrosoftDocs/architecture-center/docs/landing-zones/landing-zone-deploy.md

 This article discusses the options available to you to deploy both platform and application landing zones.
 Platform landing zones provide centralized services used by workloads whereas application landing zones are environments deployed for the workloads themselves.

 > [!IMPORTANT]
-> For more details on platform vs. application landing zones definitions, see the article [What is an Azure landing zone?](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones) in the Cloud Adoption Framework (CAF) documentation.
+> For more information about platform vs. application landing zones definitions, see the article [What is an Azure landing zone?](/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones) in the Cloud Adoption Framework (CAF) documentation.

 The article begins by covering common roles and responsibilities for differing cloud operating models.
 It continues by listing deployment options for platform and application landing zones.

 ## Cloud operating model roles and responsibilities

 The Cloud Adoption Framework describes four [common cloud operating models](/azure/cloud-adoption-framework/operating-model/compare).
-[Azure identity and access for landing zones](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access-landing-zones#rbac-recommendations) recommends 5 role definitions (roles) you should consider when designing custom roles for your access management solution for landing zone deployments.
+[Azure identity and access for landing zones](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access-landing-zones#rbac-recommendations) recommends five role definitions (roles) you should consider when designing custom roles for your access management solution for landing zone deployments.

 The table below outlines the key roles for each of the cloud operating models.